Quick Quiz

 Option a – Article 137

-(a) the Supreme Court
+(a) The Supreme Court

-(c) All the courts
+(c) All courts

 (d) None of these

-Option a – the Supreme Court
+Option a – The Supreme Court

 (a) The President of India